Getting the Best Bed: Latex Mattress Reviews

 Phew, that was a lot of research!
 It took some time to compile all of the little facts and bits of information, but we hope these latex mattress reviews will help you compare brands in your search for a better bed.

 We thought it is was interesting that all of the latex brands ranked higher than standard spring mattresses (65-67%), but that considerable variation did exist.
-It seems that best rated-brands used 100% natural Talalay latex, offered customizable firmness/layers, and offered prices in the moderate range.
-Brands that used blended and Dunlop latex tended to rank lower, as did brands on both the low and high end of the price scale.
+It seems that best rated-brands used 100% natural latex, offered customizable firmness/layers, and offered prices in the moderate range.
+Brands that used blended latex or hybrid models tended to rank lower, as did brands on both the lowest and highest end of the price scale.

-Based on what we found, the best value appears to be the 100% natural talalay latex mattresses from Astrabeds.
+Based on what we found, the best value appears to be the natural, organic latex mattresses from Astrabeds.
 This is based on the 25 year warranty, 90 night hassle free trial, and included organic cotton/natural wool covers.
 They had the highest owner satisfaction rate, and we did not find any complaints about impressions or durability.

 As green products continue to trend, many brands are opting for natural bedding because it reduces the issues that go along with mattresses that are created with chemical formulas.
 The world is becoming more conscious of what impacts the environment, and latex brands are doing their part to reduce their environmental footprint.
 These beds can be priced somewhat higher than average spring beds, but they come with health and environmental benefits that other mattresses simply do not offer, and are much more likely to result in owner satisfaction.
 Overall, our look at latex mattress reviews indicate that latex beds remain one of the best mattress options, and so long as you opt for a natural model with a good return policy, you should be in for better nights and more restful sleep.